encoredev/encore/docs/deploy/terraform.md

 ## Configuring the Encore Terraform Provider

-To use Encore data sources, you need to declare the Encore Terraform provider in the `required_providers` of your terraform configuration file.
+To use Encore data sources, you need to declare the Encore Terraform provider in the `required_providers` of your Terraform configuration file.
 Here's an example of how to declare the provider:

 ```terraform
 terraform {